very-good-science/data-hazards/site/contents/materials/teaching.md

 The Data Hazards resources have also been used for undergraduate and masters students studying data storytelling, digital health and data science at other institutions.

 ```{toctree}
 :maxdepth: 1
 materials/teaching/students
 ```

-## Ethos and background

-If you are teaching the Data Hazards, please keep in mind the ethos that they were intended to be used with.
-The Data Hazards are built on the foundations of standpoint theory.
-This is an epistemiological theory that knowledge (including in the sciences) is not objective, and that our perspectives are shaped by our lived socio-political experiences.
-This means that ethical problems are not going to have a single correct answer, and that to get a well-rounded understanding of the ethical issues of any new technology we need people from lots of different standpoints to analyse it from their perspective.
-This is the best way we can understand the harms it could possibly cause.
-We also need to make sure that we are paying attention to how technology might be more likely to adversely affect people from minoritised backgrounds.

-In summary, the Data Hazards exist to prompt discussion, reflection and thought.
-They are not a checkbox exercise, and there is no requirement for a group to come to a consensus.
-We hope that the Data Hazards discussion and reflective activities will help students be aware of a broader variety of potential ethical risks in tech projects, and that ethics is complex, situational and worth discussing in their future roles.

 ## Format